LyubomirT/intense-rp-next/docs/welcome/quick-start-guide/migration-guide.md

 **Browser login not persisting?** This is a new feature in IntenseRP Next.
 After migration, you'll need to enable "Persistent cookies" in Settings and log in once more.
 After that, your browser session will survive restarts.

 !!! warning "Chrome Extension Note"
-    If you're planning to use the network interception feature (Chrome only), you don't need to install anything manually.
+    If you're planning to use the network interception feature (Chrome/Edge), you don't need to install anything manually.
 IntenseRP Next includes the extension and will load it automatically when you enable the feature in Settings.

 ## What's Different?